 The Echo Mountain Tubing Hill in Idaho Springs, Colorado lies about an hour outside of Denver and offers affordable winter snow tubing for children and adults.
 View the Continental Divide from 10,000 feet up, and race your friends and family as you go down.

-The tubing hill is located at Echo Mountain Resort, which features 85 acres of mostly intermediate skiing and snowboarding trails.
+The 6-lane tubing hill is located at Echo Mountain Resort, which features 85 acres of mostly intermediate skiing and snowboarding trails.
 Snow tubing is by reservation only, so plan ahead.

 Snow Tubing at Echo Mountain

 The mountains get cold in winter, so keep that in mind when planning your trip.
 Guests should arrive 30 minutes prior to your scheduled time.
 Weather can impact start and close times, and it can change fast.
 If things get dangerous, the tubing hill will close down to protect the safety of everyone.
 If that happens, don’t worry.

 Reservations will be rescheduled.
 Otherwise, have fun and stay warm.

 - Clothing—Layers are recommended, especially gloves, snow boots, and jackets.
 If they’re waterproof, even better.
 Helmets and other items are available for rent.